dataPulverizer/dblas/README.md

 # BLAS implementation for D

 This BLAS implementation for D is based on the [GNU Scientific Library](https://www.gnu.org/software/gsl/manual/) BLAS module.
-The library is currently in the first phase - code conversion for GSL.
-Documentation of the function is largely taken from the [MKL manual](https://software.intel.com/en-us/articles/mkl-reference-manual).
-Once the code conversion is completed efforts will be made to  optimise performance.

-The approach taken in writing the code is to use D's metaprogramming features as much as possible to reduce code complexity.
+This is the first version release of the library and much of the code was created by code conversion of GSL.
+At present only the template functions are available and not the type specific aliases - however all the relevant functionality can be obtained from the template functions.

+[MKL BLAS](https://software.intel.com/en-us/articles/mkl-reference-manual) documentation is being used as a placeholder with a view to overwrite it later.

+## Next Phase

+1. Performance optimization
+2. Complete unit test coverage
+3. Type specific BLAS aliases

 ```
 #!/usr/bin/env dub